LMC were motorcycles produced by them 1907 to 1922.

-1908 By now the machines were being sold as LMC, and their 3½ hp single was joined by a 2¾ hp vertical twin, devoid of cooling fins.
+1908 The LMC 3½ hp single was joined by a 2¾ hp vertical twin, devoid of cooling fins.
 Cooling was meant to be from the flow of air between the separate cylinders.
 Although the company claimed that overheating was not a problem, that engine was not seen again.

 1910 Cycle and Motorcycle Exhibition

 132 Monument Road, Birmingham.
 Stand No. 95a.

 The 1910 model L.M.C. has proved good enough to retain without substantial alteration for 1911; but an alternative pattern is introduced for short riders, the frame of this being brought down some 3ins. lower at the back so that the reach from the saddle to the ground is only 27ins.
 The L.M.C.
 Auto Vans pulley and free engine, and L.M.C. footboard starting device form prominent features, while something of a novelty consists in a pillion seat with footboard, rail and guard for a lady passenger.
 The most interesting item, however, is the new model T.T. pattern, especially the engine, which is to be seen, but on account of pending patents cannot be described at present.

 1914 Listed as motor cycle manufacturers.
 Speciality: LMC motorcycles.

 1915 A V-twin model joined the range.
 For an extra two pounds one could have the firm's own LMC two-speed countershaft gearbox.
 A three-speed S.A. countershaft gearbox was six pounds more expensive.

 1916 Other transmission options were offered, including a counter-shaft gearbox.